istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

     {{< /tabset >}}

-1. Create the working directory on your cluster:
+1. Create the working directory on your machine that you're using to setup the cluster:

     {{< text syntax=bash snip_id=setup_wd >}}
     $ mkdir -p "${WORK_DIR}"